 The following resources may be used on a voluntary basis and aim to provide technical guidance to all stakeholders seeking to improve the accessibility, exchange, re-use and update of the road and traffic data required for the provision of high quality and continuous safety-related and real-time traffic information services across the Union.

-Datex EU harmonized Profile for the implementation of Safety-related traffic information and real-time traffic information services
+Datex II EU harmonised profile for the implementation of safety-related traffic information and real-time traffic information services

-For the purpose of making these data available in the DATEX II (CEN/TS 16157) format, the need to have an EU harmonized profile was essential, allowing DATEX II users to customize their implementations according to their own requirements, whilst keeping interoperability on common parts (publications, operating modes) with other users.
-The provision of such EU harmonized profiles was only possible after the publication of the current version of DATEX II Version 3.0.
-The link refers to the SRTI profile, while RTTI is not yet available.
+For the purpose of making these data accessible in the DATEX II format (CEN/TS 16157), EU harmonised profiles are essential, allowing DATEX II users to customise their implementations according to their own requirements, whilst keeping interoperability on common parts (publications, operating modes) with other users.

 Technical Specification on data exchange on changes in road attributes